sentience/kevinyank.com/_posts/2022-03-08-email-apps.md

 * **[Apple Mail]** (Mac, iPhone, iPad, Apple Watch) – AKA Mail.app.
 Despite a patchy record of quality in the past decade, which has included some almost unusably buggy releases, Apple's bundled app remains more of a robust all-rounder than almost any competitor (mostly just because of how long it's been around).
 The fact that it's included for free with Apple's operating systems is probably what makes it so hard for alternatives to make an honest buck, and why a cottage industry of add-ons and extensions exists for it.

-  {% include figure.html src="/assets/images/blog/email-apps/apple-mail-macos.png" alt="screenshot" caption="Apple Mail on macOS 12 Monterey (Apple)" %}
+  {% include figure.html src="/assets/images/blog/email-apps/apple-mail-macos.png" alt="screenshot" caption="Apple Mail on macOS 12 Monterey" %}

 * **[Canary Mail]** (Mac, iPhone, iPad, Apple Watch) – Also for Android and Windows.
 A security- and privacy-forward choice, Canary Mail proves that securing your data needn't come at the expense of a polished user experience.
 Despite supporting almost every platform under the sun, Canary Mail ships native apps for all of them.